 The Lehigh County Historical Society is one of the largest historical societies in America.
-Our new 30,000 square foot headquarters museum The Lehigh Valley Heritage Museum is a state-of-the-art climate-controlled facility that houses one of the finest historical research libraries in the state of Pennsylvania.
+Our 30,000 square foot headquarters museum, the Lehigh Valley Heritage Museum, is a state-of-the-art climate-controlled facility that houses one of the finest historical research libraries in the state of Pennsylvania.
 The Heritage Museum includes 6 galleries with more than 13,000 square feet of exhibits.

+Founded in 1904, the Lehigh County Historical Society is the official county historical society of Lehigh County.
 The Society administers 7 museum sites that date from Colonial America through the Industrial Revolution.
-Our collection encompasses more than 35,000 historical artifacts, 80,000 vintage photographs, and nearly 3-million documents.
+Our collection encompasses more than 35,000 historical artifacts, 200,000+ vintage photographs, and 3-million+ documents.

 History provides a sense of proportion and perspective in people’s lives.
 A person’s knowledge of history creates a more balanced and tolerant individual.
 Visit us today; together we are proving that history matters!

-For cars (our lot is not accessible to buses due to narrow alleys; please see below for bus directions): to our parking lot: From US-22 take PA 145 south 1.8 mi. to Walnut St. Turn left on Walnut .2 miles to 5 th St. Turn right on 5 th St. to the first side street on your left.
+For cars (our lot is not accessible to buses due to narrow side streets; please see below for bus directions): to our parking lot: From US-22 take PA 145 south 1.8 mi. to Walnut St. Turn left on Walnut .2 miles to 5th St. Turn right on 5th St. to the first side street on your left.
 Turn left into this side street and proceed one block to another side street.
 Stop to yield right-of-way before crossing this side street.
 After crossing the side street, you will see 3 small parking lots on either side of the street; you may park in any of these.
 Street parking is also available.